-This is a graduate level course and you are expected to turn in graduate level work.
-This means properly formatted reports, no one-line student responses on discussion assignments and actual substance to your work.
+This is a graduate level course.
+You are expected to turn in graduate level work.
+This means properly formatted reports, adequate responses in assignments and discussions (no one-liners) and actual substance to your work.
 We reserve the right to deduct points for work we do not feel is graduate level.